matheus-pereira/elric/website/versioned_docs/version-27.4/GlobalAPI.md

 beforeAll(() => {
   // Clears the database and adds some testing data.
-  // Jest will wait for this promise to resolve before running tests. return globalDatabase.clear().then(() => {
+  // elric will wait for this promise to resolve before running tests. return globalDatabase.clear().then(() => {
     return globalDatabase.insert({testData: 'foo'});
   });